vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/2_The_Mantra_Purusha_and_Shakti_Mantras/07_The_Vowels_the_Prime_Vibrations_of_Consciousness.md

 Sound Pronounced *a* as in f*a*ther   Energetic Higher Self or Atman, Self-expansion and awareness of the Absolute   Spiritual Power of bliss, the space of consciousness   Physical Forehead, face, expansion and circulation of energies   Psychological Outgoing and creative aspect of mind, conscious mind, conscious Self   Yoga Promotes contemplation, meditation, happiness, contentment, creativity, space

-Just as the short A-vowel represents the unbounded pure being of the Absolute, the long À-vowel represents its expansion into infinite space, *Àkàía*.
+Just as the short A-vowel represents the unbounded pure being of the Absolute, the long À-vowel represents its expansion into infinite space, *Àkāśa*.
 As the short A-vowel represents pure being or Sat, the long À-vowel represents its manifestation as bliss, *Ànanda*, which is the delight or contentment inherent in being.
-It also relates to the power of attraction, *Àkaríana*, and helps draw things to us and aids us in returning to the source, having a kind of magnetic energy.10
+It also relates to the power of attraction, *Àkarśana*, and helps draw things to us and aids us in returning to the source, having a kind of magnetic energy.10

 As the short vowel-A represents the absolute in a universal sense; the long vowel-À* *represents the Absolute in a manifest sense, the individual Self or *Àtman*.11 As the short A-vowel is pure Shiva, its long form shows the energy of Shakti inherent in Shiva, the power of rest inherent in the Absolute.
 As the short A-vowel is the Self in its underlying nature, the long À-vowel is the Self in its outward expansion.
 In Vaishnava thought, as the short A-vowel is Vishnu or Krishna, long À-vowel is the serpent Ananta, on which Vishnu reclines.